 As the air turns crisp and leaves flaunt their fall colors, the sounds of live music, drama and dance spill from open doorways and windows in downtown churches, shops and restaurants—not to mention the library, community center, dance studios, historic barns and public schools.
-For four days and nights in late September, Guilford comes alive!
+For several days and nights in late September, Guilford comes alive!

 The Guilford Performing Arts Festival is a 501(c)(3) nonprofit with a blended artistic and humanitarian mission and strong community support.
 Our purpose is to enliven the Shoreline, showcase the area’s great talent, encourage the creation of new work by Connecticut artists, contribute to the local economy, foster cultural diversity, illuminate social causes, build an audience for live performance and provoke thought.